-Working closely with the Chartered Institute of Personnel an Development (CIPD), the programme has aligned its module structure to the CIPD’s Advanced Diploma and created flexible study options including distance and blended learning.
-The course is relevant for Human Resource Management professionals in all types of organisation within the UK and internationally and aimed at experienced middle or senior level managers or HR professionals.
-Consequently they are likely to have relevant work experience as well as hold appropriate formal educational qualifications suitable for a Masters programme.
+The course is relevant for Human Resource Professionals in all types of organisation within the UK and internationally and aimed at experienced middle or senior level managers or HR professionals.
+Consequently they will have have relevant work experience and/or hold appropriate formal qualifications suitable for access to a Master’s programme.

-The programme makes sure students not only develop the knowledge they need, but also provides them with the know how to apply that knowledge and develop their skills as professional practitioners.
+The programme ensures that students, not only develop the knowledge they need, but also provides them with practical skills to apply that knowledge and develop as professional practitioners.

-The MA HRM Programme team are all practitioners themselves, who work in the various specialism’s within HRM.
-This means the tutors can support students with a real understanding of what it means to be an HR practitioner and are up to date in regards to what challenges organisations in a wide range of sectors are facing.
+The MA HRM Programme team are practitioners themselves, who work in various specialism’s within HRM.
+This means the tutors can support students with a real understanding of what it means to be an HR practitioner and are up to date in regards to what challenges organisations in a wide range of sectors.
 They can also easily demonstrate the links between theory and practice.